CodeYourFuture/CYF-Slack-Your-Future-Project-Backend/README.md

   </details>
 <details><summary> Project- idea (Slack-clone) </summary>

-The application will allow registered users to login and see and receive messages.
+ This project's goal is to reconstract a fully-functional Slack-Clone By using the base HTML/css code .The application will allow registered users to login and see and receive messages.

 A message can contain a link to an external platform, an Image and rich text.
 Users should always be able to see when a message was sent.